UPDATED GUIDELINES: 8/25/2021

-- Masks are required upon entry.
-Supplies are available to all visitors.
+- Masks are required for all gallery visitors.

 - Paper programs will not be distributed during exhibitions, visitors are encouraged to go online for more information.

-- Kitchen access is prohibited to the public at this time.
+- Kitchen access and use are prohibited to the public.

 Interactive artwork guidelines

-Many of our artworks are meant to include viewer interactions.
+Occasionally, artworks on display will include viewer interactions.
 Proper signage will be posted by the art with specific guidelines for safe interactions.

 In order to ensure your own safety, the safety of our staff and the safety of our other guests please: